slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On communication

-> *"Knowledge speaks, but wisdom listens."
--- Jimi Hendrix [1942]*
+> *"People don’t listen, they just wait for their turn to talk."
+-- Chuck Palahniuk [1963]*

 Speak less and listen more.
+Be interested to be interesting.

 Talk slowly.
 Be clear.
 Never mumble.
 Don’t interrupt.
 If you can’t be kind, be quiet.
 The quieter you become, the more you can hear.
+Don’t debate, just listen.
+Listen actively.
+Mirror or paraphrase: repeat the last 1-3 words as a question or restate in your words.
+Seek to understand before being understood.
+Don’t plan your next line, speak what’s on your mind, even if it risks backfiring.
+Be real.
+The best conversationalists listen best.
+Be interested to be interesting.
+Draw people out about themselves, it gives their brain as much pleasure as food or money.
+When they open up, don’t judge.
+Conversation isn’t about winning.
+You don’t need an opinion on everything.
+Form fewer opinions on far fewer things, then interrogate your stronger ones rigorously.

+Ask questions, listen, respond with a statement.
+No one is boring, you just haven’t asked the right questions.
+Curiosity is key; questions without attention are worthless.
+Good/unusual questions spark interest.
+Simple: «What’s your favorite book?» Deep: «Why is your best friend your best friend?» Hard to fake answers.
+Probe challenges: work, location, raising kids, reveals current priorities.
+Talk passions over accomplishments.
+Use external catalysts for stories/questions.
+Catch nonverbal cues.
+Best topics: outside their expertise (where you add value), travel, sincere compliments, advice requests.
+Stop impressing.
+Focus on being interested, not interesting.
+Impression control consumes bandwidth and feels fake.
+Smile and relax, warmth comes from smiling while speaking.
+Popular people smile more.
+Calm comes from slower speech.
+Treat new acquaintances as old friends.
+Don’t be stubborn, make your point and let go.
+Use «yes and» over «yes but».
+Drop ego, add value.
+Don’t judge.
+Lead or flow with the conversation.
+Emphasize similarity, we like people like us.
+Keep a journal of what excites you and what you look forward to.
+Keeps ideas ready for discussion.
+Repeating the same entries daily is fine.
+People believe anything whispered.

 > *"A silent man is the best one to listen to." (...)
 "Say a little and say it well." (...)